fuzdun/platformer/README.md

 Working titles: **Durian**, **Echinocyte**, **Aka Uni**

-A psychedelic arcade platformer inspired by Thumper, Hyper Demon and the games of Jeff Minter
+An arcade platformer platformer inspired by Thumper, Hyper Demon and Jeff Minter games.
+The goal is to induce a platforming flow state of nonstop forward momentum, with clear audiovisual gameplay cues set against progressive levels of psychedelic obfuscation.
+The game will feature a reactive soundtrack mixing live drums, cavernous ambient and jungle

 Built with Odin, SDL and OpenGL

-Currently in active development
+Currently in active development, playable soon.
+Planned for release sometime in 2026

 ![gif10](https://github.com/user-attachments/assets/a14e0979-7e81-43b4-9420-be9481e31121)